 Parents are free to send their children to the school of their choice, depending on available places.
 Some schools have an enrolment management plan in place that means students may not be able to attend unless they live within the designated catchment zone.

-Parents should contact the relevant Education Queensland district office for more information about available schools in a specific area, or can search for schools in their local area.
+Parents should contact the relevant regional office of the department for more information about available schools in a specific area, or can search for schools in their local area.

-Below are some issues parents might wish to pursue with prospective schools:
+Below are some matters parents might wish to pursue with prospective schools:

 Copies of the school rules or code of conduct, newsletters, prospectus and annual report will give you further information about the school and its activities.